 - Alternatively, click on the Save & Add another button to save this question and proceed to create another one.

 - The Questions you create are stored in the HackerRank Library under the “My Company questions” section.
 The Question type and the associated tags are indicated below every Question title as shown below.

 - On the Custom Checker page, write a custom checker code in the editor.

 A custom checker is a piece of code written by the problem setter to evaluate test case results and provide custom scoring logic.

-Refer the Creating a custom checker topic to understand more details about custom checker.
+Refer to the Creating a custom checker article to understand more details about custom checkers.

-- Click Save Question to save the question and exit.
-Alternatively, click Save & Add another to save this question and add another question.
+- Click on the Save Question button to save the question and exit.
+Alternatively, click on the Save & Add another button to save this question and add another question.

 The Questions you create are stored in the HackerRank Library under the “My Company questions” section.
 The Question type and the associated tags are indicated below every Question title.
 While in the Library, you can proceed to create more questions or add Questions to your Tests.